Dr. James L. Moore III, Assistant Director, STEM Education

-Dr. Karen Marrongelle is the assistant director for the Education and Human Resources (EHR) Directorate at the National Science Foundation (NSF).
+Dr. James L. Moore III is the assistant director for the STEM Education Directorate (EDU) at the U.S. National Science Foundation.

 With an annual budget of over $1 billion and personnel oversight for nearly 200 employees, he serves as the senior leader for EDU, which supports science, technology, engineering and mathematics projects focusing on K-12 education, undergraduate and graduate education, workforce and human resource development, and learning in formal and informal settings.

 Before his NSF appointment, Moore served for over five years as The Ohio State University vice provost for diversity and inclusion, chief diversity officer, and leader of the Office of Diversity and Inclusion (one of the nation’s oldest, largest and most comprehensive offices of its kind).
 From 2015 to 2017, he served as a program director for Broadening Participation in Engineering in the Directorate for Engineering at NSF.
 During that time, he was one of the program directors who helped launch NSF’s Eddie Bernice Johnson INCLUDES Initiative, a $100-million-plus national broadening participation in STEM program.
 From 2011 to 2015, Moore was an associate provost for diversity and inclusion at OSU, where he managed numerous nationally acclaimed programs and units.
 He's served on OSU's faculty since 2002.